solidi/writing/21-be-a-rock-star-at-pull-requests.md

 ## Finally

-**Keep it fun.** I once observed a team where they challenged themselves by writing highly clever haikus and prose in each summary.
+**Keep it fun.** I once observed a team where they challenged themselves by writing clever haikus and prose in each summary.
 Doing this hundred (ah, thousands) of times developed a team of Hemingway's.
 Try adding to the playful habit.
 Engineering is all about curiosity and learning from play.

 ---